By Taz Bareham — 27 Feb 2021

 Well, it depends on what you’re trying to achieve.
-If you want to make sure all your customers see the same price for your tour or activity (whether it’s with you or your agents), then it is the best way.
+If you want to make sure all your customers see the same price for your tour or activity (whether it’s with you or your agents), then it might be the best way.
 Customers could book with some confidence that there isn’t a lower price available somewhere out there.

-However, you will fail to attract large, savvy OTAs with this type of rate because they won’t be competitive.
-They know how to market your tours and know the price points that work for their audience.
+However, you may fail to attract large, savvy OTAs with the percentage commission option because they won’t be competitive.
+OTAs know how to market your tours and they know the price points that work for their audience.
 So let’s see how this compares to the net rate commission option.

-In this case, you tell your agents the flat dollar amount you want to get paid per tour, and leave the retail price to be determined by the agent.
-Hence, they set their own commission.
+With a net rate commission, you tell your agents the flat dollar amount you want to get paid per tour, and leave the retail price to be determined by the agent.
+Hence, they set their own commission level.

 For example, you sell your kayak tours on your website for $100 per tour.
 You tell your agents to pay you $80 per tour at a net rate.
-This means that one agent can resell your tour at $81, and another can resell it at $110.
-Either way, you know what you’re getting and you’re making a profit.
+This means that one agent could resell your tour at $81, and another could resell it at $110.
+Either way, you know exactly what you’re getting and you’re making a profit.
 This can also make your cashflow easier to manage and plan for.

 Net commission is a better scenario, because you are guaranteed to make a profit for each tour, and you give your agents flexibility in the marketplace.
 They can apply pricing strategies that allow them to be more competitive with each other, cutting into their own commission if they have to in order to sell your tours.

 Of course, this means that the retail price for your tours or activities can fluctuate depending on which agent the customer finds them through.
 It can also mean that the price may end up lower on an agent site than on your own direct booking site.
 While we often hear objections along the lines of “I don’t want direct bookings to be more expensive than agent bookings”, at the end of the day you need to know your marketing costs and how they relate to total sales.
-Here’s a question to help clarify the situation: Do you really want to pay $20 to acquire a single customer, or do you want to leave it to the agents, who have a bigger marketing budget to play with in order to attract customers?
+Here’s a question to help clarify the situation: Do you really want to pay $20 to acquire a single customer, or do you want to leave it to the agents who have a bigger marketing budget to play with in order to attract customers?
 By choosing net rate commission, you can still receive the same amount per booking while enjoying more bookings thanks to a wider reach.

 We would argue that today’s travelers are deal hunters, and they are already comfortable with paying for hotels and flights in this way.
 Indeed, a net rate commission for tours and activities is fast becoming the industry standard and the way of the future.
 If it boosts your sales volume and your overall revenue, it’s a winner.

-Rezdy’s tour operator booking software allows you to resell your tours and activities in both ways, and to adjust your tour operator commission rates and type to whatever both parties agree to.
+Rezdy’s tour operator system allows you to resell your tours and activities in both ways, and to adjust your tour operator commission rates and type to whatever both parties agree to.
 Your activity and tour distributors can sign into your Rezdy system, make bookings pulling from your live inventory, and Rezdy makes sure everyone gets paid.